EnzoBnl/enzobnl/cmd.md

 sudo apt-get purge nvidia*
 # check which GPU is in use
 glxheads
+# or
+watch nvidia-smi
+# duplicate command's output into a
 # grep example
 grep 'alias' /home/foo/.bashrc
 # find/xargs/cat/grep/wc to count the number of lines containing 'abc' in all python files contained in cwd